andybalaam/shareon/README.md

 - add `data-media` to an Odnoklassniki, Pinterest, or VK button to customize the pinned picture
 - add `data-text` to a WhatsApp, Telegram or Viber button to add custom message text
-- add `data-via` to a Twitter button to mention a user
+- add `data-via` to a Twitter or Mastodon button to mention a user

 Here are all the custom parameters in their glory: